apache/incubator-stormcrawler/external/elasticsearch/README.md

 		</dependency>
 ```

-Then we run the script `ES_IndexInit.sh`, which creates 2 indices : one for persisting the status of URLs (_status_) and a template mapping for persisting the Storm metrics (for any indices with a name matching _metrics*_).
-A third index (_index_) for searching the documents fetched by stormcrawler will be created automatically by the topology, you should probably tune its mapping later on.
+Then we run the script `ES_IndexInit.sh`, which creates 3 indices : one for persisting the status of URLs (_status_), a template mapping for persisting the Storm metrics (for any indices with a name matching _metrics*_) as well as a third index (_index_) for searching the documents fetched by StormCrawler (you should probably tune its mapping later on).
 Edit the script if Elasticsearch is running on a different machine.

 We can inject the seed URLs into the _status_ index by putting them in a text file with one URL per line and any keay values separated by tabulations e.g.